rt-net/sciurus17_ros/sciurus17_examples/README.en.md

 Unlike the position control mode, the angle limit set on the servo becomes **invalid** in the current control mode.
 RT Corporation assumes no responsibility for any damage that may occur during use of the product or this software.

-**Please support your right arm before exiting the sample with `Ctrl+c`.
+**Please hold onto the robot's right arm before exiting the sample with `Ctrl+c`.
-When the sample ends, the right arm will deactivate and the arm may hit an object.**
+When the sample ends, the right arm will deactivate and become free, which may lead to a clash.**

 ---